 Look beneath the surface of a thriving business and see what's really going on.
-Is the business saddled with crippling debt or liabilities?
+Could the business be saddled with crippling debt or liabilities?
 Is the appearance of success revealed in the final figures?

 If you think a struggling business could be doing much better than it is, then you might have found a very good deal.
 However, you ought to be realistic about what you can achieve, and consider all of the potential risks

 Whether you're fresh out of beauty school or a small business veteran, the tips for comparing loans are the same.

 - Fees.
 A loan's fees can really add up, so make sure that you check all fees prior to accepting a contract.

 - Repayments.
 Pay close attention to the repayment conditions of the loan.
 Some loans give you a few months before the repayments start, some require fixed monthly repayments and others only require you to pay a monthly minimum.

 - Flexibility.
 Being able to extend a loan can be a big advantage.
 Flexible repayment options can be a big help too.

 - Interest rates.
 Interest rates affect how much you actually end up paying over the lifetime of a loan.
 There are fixed and variable rates, and some loans have no interest at all.